ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/connect-database.md

 *Primary not available*

 - Error: `reactivemongo.core.actors.Exceptions$PrimaryUnavailableException: MongoError['No primary node is available! ...']`
-- In logging: "The primary is unavailable, is there a network problem?" (not critical if the error doesn't occur)
+- In logging: "The primary is unavailable, is there a network problem?" (not critical if no application error occurs)

 *Node set not reachable*

 - Error: `reactivemongo.core.actors.Exceptions$NodeSetNotReachable: MongoError['The node set can not be reached!
 Please check your network connectivity ...']`
-- In logging: "The entire node set is unreachable, is there a network problem?" (not critical if the error doesn't occur)
+- In logging: "The entire node set is unreachable, is there a network problem?" (not critical if no application error occurs)

 **Diagnostic:**